ASeed223/Nov-1/README.md

 Hi [Name],

-Thanks for reaching out.
+Thanks for the clarification regarding NTD.

-For Sonatype Nexus, my responsibility is focused on the application layer — specifically the upgrade, maintenance, and ensuring that the Nexus service continues to operate properly.
-The underlying Linux server configuration, storage, and infrastructure resources are managed by a different team.

-Based on the Phase definitions in the spreadsheet, Nexus would fall under:
+Based on the definitions in the roadmap, the most appropriate Phase for Sonatype Nexus would be:

-Phase II – NTD (New Technology Deployment)
-This aligns with the upgrade activities, version refresh, configuration updates, and validation work that I handle during Nexus/IQ Server upgrades.

 Phase III – Operations
-This covers the ongoing maintenance, monitoring, and ensuring the Nexus service remains healthy after deployment.

-Please feel free to update the Master copy accordingly.
-If there is anything more needed from my side, let me know.

-Thanks,
-[Your Name]
+My responsibilities primarily involve maintaining the Nexus/IQ application, performing upgrades, ensuring the service remains stable, and addressing operational issues.
+These activities fit most closely under the Operations phase.